-Rep. Ilhan Omar attacks Democratic leader for 'caving' to GOP on coronavirus relief
+Rep. Ilhan Omar attacks Democratic leader for allegedly 'caving' to GOP on coronavirus relief

 For months, Congress has been unable to compromise on coronavirus relief while Americans face worsening financial circumstances